 The base CrystaLLM-\scalebox{1.3}{$\pi$} model trains to learn patterns on a large corpus of CIFs.
-Before this, the relevant data needs to be preprocessed to an optimised machine readable format.
-In essence, preprocessing steps include CIF deduplication, augmentation, and tokenisation.
-They follow the same core logic as the original CrystaLLM work\cite{antunesCrystalStructureGeneration2024}.
+Before this, the relevant data needs to be preprocessed into an optimised machine-readable format.
+In essence, preprocessing steps include CIF deduplication, augmentation and tokenisation.
+They follow the same core logic as the original CrystaLLM work~\cite{antunesCrystalStructureGeneration2024}.

-\textbf{Deduplication} was performed by keeping the lowest volume per formula unit structure for identical cell composition and space-group.
-For \textbf{data augmentation}, symmetry information was embedded using pymatgens symmetry finding with a tolerance of $0.1\,\AA$, and floating point numbers were all rounded to 4 decimal places.
-Additionally, brackets were added to the CIF, encapsulating parts that vary between crystal structures as described in Section \ref{sec:backbone_theory}, like `data\_[Ge4]' where text inside the brackets is considered \textit{variable}, and outside the brackets is considered \textit{fixed}.
-For an example of a fully augmented CIF, see Figure \ref{app:augmented_cif}.
+\textbf{Deduplication} was performed by keeping the lowest volume per formula unit structure for identical cell composition and space group.
+For \textbf{data augmentation}, symmetry information was embedded using pymatgen's symmetry finding with a tolerance of~\SI{0.1}{\angstrom} and floating point numbers were all rounded to 4 decimal places.
+Additionally, brackets were added to the CIF, encapsulating parts that vary between crystal structures as described in Section~\ref{sec:backbone_theory}, like ``data\_[Ge4]'' where text inside the brackets is considered \textit{variable} and outside the brackets is considered \textit{fixed}.
+For an example of a fully augmented CIF, see Appendix~\ref{app:augmented_cif}.

-During \textbf{tokenisation}, CIFs were wrapped in \texttt{<bos>} and \texttt{<eos>} to favour learning of termination behavior and clear example boundaries.
-Tokenisation was performed on CIF chunks such as digits, atom types or CIF tags in the same manner as CrystaLLM\cite{antunesCrystalStructureGeneration2024}, producing a final token vocabulary of 377.
+During \textbf{tokenisation}, CIFs were wrapped in \texttt{<bos>} and \texttt{<eos>} to favour learning of termination behaviour and clear example boundaries.
+Tokenisation was performed on CIF chunks such as digits, atom types or CIF tags in the same manner as CrystaLLM~\cite{antunesCrystalStructureGeneration2024}, producing a final token vocabulary of 377.
 A \textbf{condition vector} for each material was generated by concatenating associated properties of interest when property conditioning methods were activated.

-For \textbf{batching}, sequences longer that context length were truncated, and shorter ones were stacked in a roundrobin manner until the length was reached, detailed in Pseudocode \ref{algo:rr_batching}.
-The input sequences were allowed to contain multiple CIFs, however when conditioning only the first CIF's condition vector was applied.
-Training data was shuffled at each epoch during training, so CIF stacking was never twice the same during training.
+For \textbf{batching}, sequences longer than the context length were truncated and shorter ones were stacked in a round-robin manner until the length was reached, detailed in Pseudo-code~\ref{algo:rr_batching}.
+The input sequences were allowed to contain multiple CIFs; however, when conditioning, only the first CIF's condition vector was applied.
+Training data was shuffled at each epoch during training, so CIF stacking was never the same twice during training.